The Ministry of Defense announced the offensive of Russian troops in the Donetsk direction

-The Ministry of Defense announced the continuation of the offensive of the Russian Armed Forces in the Donetsk direction
+The Ministry of Defense reported that the Russian Armed Forces continued the offensive in the Donetsk direction

-The Russian Defense Ministry announced the continuation of the offensive in the Donetsk direction with the simultaneous reflection of counterattacks of the Armed Forces of Ukraine (APU).
-This was reported to journalists in the defense department on November 22.
+Subdivisions of Russian troops continued their offensive operations in the Donetsk direction.
+On Wednesday, November 23, journalists were informed in the Russian Ministry of Defense.

-They reported on the destruction of two tanks, six armored combat vehicles and five vehicles of the Armed Forces of Ukraine.
-The losses of the Ukrainian side exceeded 120 people.
+More than 60 Ukrainian servicemen and five armored combat vehicles of the Armed Forces of Ukraine were destroyed in this direction in a day, the military department reported.

 Related materials:

-In the South Donetsk direction, Russian troops inflicted a fire defeat on an enemy mechanized company near the village of Vodiane, and also destroyed three sabotage and reconnaissance groups of the Armed Forces of Ukraine, the Defense Ministry added.
-In this direction, the total losses of Ukraine amounted to more than 50 people killed and wounded.
+On November 22, the Ministry of Defense announced that in the Donetsk direction, the Russian Armed Forces destroyed more than 120 enemy fighters, as well as two tanks, six armored combat vehicles and five vehicles in a day.

-Russia’s special military operation in Ukraine began on February 24.
+The Special Military Operation (SVO) of Russia in Ukraine began on February 24.
 According to President Vladimir Putin, this is how Moscow responded to requests for help from the heads of the Donetsk and Luhansk People’s Republics.
+On November 21, Kremlin spokesman Dmitry Peskov noted that Russia wants to achieve the goals of the NMD and it will achieve them.

 #Ministry #Defense #announced #offensive #Russian #troops #Donetsk #direction